devlemire/categorizer/README.md

 }
 ```

 `mapStateToProps` then modifies this object and returns a new object.
-This new object then becomes the `props` for the `App` component when it is rendered on the page.
+This new object then becomes the `props` for the `App` component when.
+Be aware that there are other events happening in between these events, mostly by Redux, but at a high-level this the chain of events for the files we created.

 In the following giphy take note of which file the debugger is currently in: